September welcomes Football and cooler weather, and both of those play well with BBQ.

-One our favorite ways to cook outside is to Barbecue.
+One of our favorite ways to cook outside is to Barbecue.
 Barbeque aka BBQ is cooking long, low and slow.
-The way life should be, after all who’s got time to be in a hurry anyway?
+The way life should be, after all who’s got time to be in a hurry anyway.

 Love all types of BBQ, whether it be beef, chicken, pork, but my favorite when it comes to share has to be ribs.
 Meaty and easy domestic pork loin back ribs.